ManagedKube/kubernetes-ops/docs/cidr-ranges.md

 | Kubernetes gcp - prod             | 10.23.0.0/16  |

 ## Reserved ranged for each environment
-Each envrionment has a bunch of initial reserved ranges to bring up the entire application.
+Each environment has a bunch of initial reserved ranges to bring up the entire application.
 The following defines these ranges in a generic sense that can be applied to any of the above CIDRs.